gdhy9064/CIKM-2020-Analyticup-ACOD/README.md

 - mmdetection: Modified source of mmdetection, including the specified Faster-RCNN.
 - eval_code.diff: A file shows the differences between original source and modified source in `eval_code`.
 - mmdetection.diff: A file shows the differences between original source and modified source in `mmdetection`.
-- train.py: Adversarial training with selected parameters.
+- train.py: Adversarial training with specified parameters.
 - metrics.py: Evaluate the attack score of Faster-RCNN and YOLO-V4, generate the files required by `fusion.py`.
-- fusion.py: Make a fusion of results with selected parameters for higher score.
+- fusion.py: Make a fusion of results with specified parameters for higher score.